rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% chapter_header "Session Handling with Higher-Order Components" "react-firebase-session-handling-higher-order-components" %}}

 We added a basic version of session handling in the last section.
 However,  the authenticated user still needs to be passed down from the App component to interested parties.
-That ca becomes tedious over time, because the authenticated user has to be passed through all components until it reaches all the component in the leaf components.
+That can become tedious over time, because the authenticated user has to be passed through all components until it reaches all the leaf components.
 You used the React Context API to pass down the Firebase instance to any component before.
 Here, you will do the same for the authenticated user.
 In a new *src/components/Session/context.js* file, place the following new React Context for the session (authenticated user):

 {{< highlight javascript >}}
 import React from 'react';